 Verified Affiliation with a Masonic Youth Organization or the Scottish Rite, SJ, USA

 Each applicant must complete the Verification of Scottish Rite Eligibility Form (part of the application form) and receive eligibility confirmation before the application will be reviewed.

-Eligibility will be confirmed by the Office of Director of Education if the applicant:
+Eligibility will be confirmed by the Office of the Grand Executive Director if the applicant:

 * by marriage, birth, or operation of law (e.g., adoption)